 Copyright © Nucleus Medical Media, Inc.

 HbA1c shows how high your blood sugar levels have been during the past 3 months.
-This can help your doctor determine how well you are controlling your diabetes.
-Your doctor may also use HbA1c to test you for diabetes.

 You will be asked to sit.
 An area inside your elbow will be cleaned with an antiseptic wipe.
 A large band will be tied around your arm.
 The needle will then be inserted into a vein.
 A tube will collect the blood from the needle.
 The band on your arm will be removed.
 After all the blood is collected, the needle will be removed.
 Some gauze will be placed over the site to help stop bleeding.
 You may also be given a bandage to place over the site.
 The process takes about 5-10 minutes.